jakezehring/Spam-Filter/README.md

-Note: I cant get this dumb readme to look normal, just open up the file
+Note: I cant get this dumb readme to look normal, just open up the file and press rawwwwww

 UML: